apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 4. `S3DataStore` (with wrapper) - Stores the file in Amazon S3
 5. `RDBBlobStore` - Store the file contents in chunks in a relational databases.
 Typically used with `DocumentNodeStore`when using a relational DB persistence
+6. `AzureDataStore` (with wrapper) - Stores the file in Microsoft Azure Blob storage

 In addition there are some more implementations which are considered **experimental**